 Suitability – Any investment eligible in the Investment Policy is suitable for Construction and Capital Improvement Funds.

 Safety of Principal – All investments shall be of high quality securities with no perceived default risk.
 Market price fluctuations will however occur.
 By managing the Construction and Capital Improvement Fund’s portfolio to exceed the anticipated expenditure schedule, the market risk of the overall portfolio will be minimized.
+By managing the weighted average days to maturity for the portfolio to less than 30 months and restricting the maximum allowable maturity to five years, the price volatility of the overall portfolio.

 Marketability – Securities with active and efficient secondary markets are necessary in the event of an unanticipated cash requirement.
 Historical market “spreads” between the bid and offer prices of a particular security-type of less than a quarter of a percentage point shall define an efficient secondary market.